odoo/odoo/doc/setup/install.rst

 This documents attempts to describe most of the installation options.

 :ref:`setup/install/demo`
-    the simplest "installation", only suitable for getting a quick feel for Odoo or trying something out :ref:`setup/install/saas`
+    The simplest "installation", only suitable for getting a quick feel for Odoo or trying something out :ref:`setup/install/saas`
-    trivial to start with and fully managed and migrated by Odoo S.A., can be used to both test Odoo and use it for your business, but restricts the flexibility of the system somewhat (check: no custom modules? what else?).
+    Trivial to start with and fully managed and migrated by Odoo S.A., can be used to both test Odoo and use it for your business, prevents complex customization (i.e. incompatible with custom modules or the Odoo Apps Store).

-    Can be used for both testing Odoo and long-term "production" use.
+    Can be used for both testing Odoo and long-term production use.
 :ref:`setup/install/packaged`
-    simple to get started, allows more flexibility in hosting and deploying the system and greater control over where data is stored.
+    Simple to get started, allows more flexibility in hosting and deploying the system and greater control over where data is stored.
 The maintenance burden is shifted to the user.

     Suitable for testing Odoo, developing modules and can be used for long-term production use with additional deployment and maintenance work.
 :ref:`setup/install/source`
-    harder to get started than :ref:`setup/install/packaged`, provides even greater flexibility: packaged installers don't generally allow multiple running Odoo versions on the same system, and don't provide easy source access to Odoo itself.
+    Harder to get started than :ref:`setup/install/packaged`, provides even greater flexibility: packaged installers don't generally allow multiple running Odoo versions on the same system, and don't provide easy source access to Odoo itself.